The content

 Q2 - Airbus announced

-orders on the first day of the show.
+a large number of orders on the first day of the show.

 some orders on the first day of the show.